May Day (short story): Plot summary

 The story opens with an influx of recently decommissioned World War I soldiers descending on New York.
 Gordon Sterrett is an army veteran on his way to the Biltmore Hotel to meet his friend from college, Philip Dean.
 Sterrett informs him that he needs to borrow money because he is unemployed and is the victim of a blackmailing plot by a woman named Jewel Hudson.
 Sterrett needs $300 to pay off Jewel.
 He envisions pursuing a career as an artist.
 Dean, however, is not convinced, characterizing Sterrett as "bankrupt—morally as well as financially."

 Dean invites Sterrett to breakfast, where they discuss a Yale alumni dance hosted by the Gamma Psi fraternity.
 Dean pays for the breakfast and offers Sterrett $80.
 They agree to meet at the fraternity dance.

 Two other demobilized soldiers, Carroll Key and Gus Rose, are introduced.
 Key and Rose are described as "ugly and ill-nourished."
 A Jewish man preaches on the street about the deleterious effects of the war before a group of soldiers assaults him.
 The group increases in size, marching down Sixth Avenue toward Tenth Street.
 Key and Rose join the group but abandon it in search of booze.
-They travel to Delmonico's restaurant, where Key's brother, George, works as a waiter.
+They walk to Delmonico's restaurant, where Key's brother, George, works as a waiter.
 George takes them to a storeroom that is connected to the ballroom where the fraternity dance is taking place.

 Edith Bradin, Sterrett's ex-girlfriend, is at the dance.
 She seeks to dump her date, Peter Himmel, and meet up with Sterrett.
 When she sees him, however, she is dismayed by his appearance.
 Himmel, realizing that Edith has lost interest in him, mingles with Key and Rose, who have joined the party and are intoxicated.
 Edith leaves the party to meet with her brother, Henry, a reporter at the radical "New York Trumpet", at the newspaper office.
 Edith feels that her brother disapproves of her way of life, since, as a socialist, he wants a world where such parties will be impossible.
 However, he tells her to enjoy life as long as she is young.
 Jewel Hudson arrives at the dance looking for Sterrett.
 Sterrett informs her that he could not obtain the $300.
 They leave the party together.